hariram1981/js_musings/README.md

  - var s1 = new Set();
  - the above will create a set with values that can be added using add(<value>) method.

+TreeSet.js
+ - creates an array that stores values without duplication and sorted in ascending order.
+ - var t1 = new TreeSet();
+ - the above will create a set with values that can be added using add(<value>) method and is sorted in ascending order.

 License
 ==========
 Copyright (c) 2014 GitHub, Inc. See the LICENSE file for license rights and limitations (GNU GPL v2.0)